gregsdennis/Manatee.Json/docs_source/usage/getting-started.md

 ## Handling Errors

 While parsing JSON data (through either the `JsonObject` constructor or `JsonValue.Parse()`), errors may occur.
 These errors will be reported by throwing a `JsonSyntaxException`.
-This exception exposes a Path property which contains a path to the error in [JSONPath syntax](path.html).
+This exception exposes a `Location` property which contains a path to the error in [JSON Pointer syntax](pointer.html).
 The messaging has been designed to direct the user directly to the error.

 Here are a few examples: